muhasenulhaque/Project-2-Machine-Learning-and-Algo-Trading/README.md

 # API and New Libraries Used

-## New Machine Learning Models Used
+* New Machine Learning Model Used： `AdaBoost Classifier`
-- AdaBoost
-## New Libraries Used
-- Scikitplot : to plot the confusion metrics
+* New Library Used：`Scikitplot` to plot the confusion metrics

-## New APIs Used
-- tradermade: to get historical/real-time close price for AUD/USD
+* New API Used: `tradermade` to get historical/real-time close price for AUD/USD

 # References